 There are whispers about how most greenfield microservices implementations turn into “distributed monoliths.”
 By taking a monolithic codebase and spreading it across a network, the benefits of microservices architecture fade.
 For instance, when making changes to business logic in a shared library, if you need to synchronize the deployments of multiple teams, it reflects the inability to deploy changes in isolation.
 When building a new system, it is a huge advantage to have a single, non-distributed codebase.

-In greenfield, microservices-based implementations, low-code platforms provide the business agility by automating systems and ensure data security, integrity, and compliance with IT governance and standards.
-However, before going all in to adopt microservices architecture, it would be useful to be clear about the fundamental aspects mentioned earlier about service boundaries, infrastructure, technology stack, resources, and team organization.
+In greenfield, microservices-based implementations, low-code application development platforms provide business agility by automating systems and ensure data security, integrity, and compliance with IT governance and standards.
+However, before going all in to adopt a microservices architecture, it would be useful to be clear about the fundamental aspects mentioned earlier about service boundaries, infrastructure, technology stack, resources, and team organization.